-- 1. Pre-Federal Restrictions.-(i.)
+1. Pre-Federal Restrictions.-(i.)
 Alien Races.
 The several States of Australia had regarded it as desirable, long prior to Federation, to impose certain restrictions upon the admission of persons wishing to become inhabitants of those States.
-The influx of Chinese, for example, was limited by stringent statutes, and later general Acts were passed in some of the States which had the effect of restricting the immigration of other-principally Asiatic-races. - (ii.)
+The influx of Chinese, for example, was limited by stringent statutes, and later, general Acts were passed in some of the States which had the effect of restricting the immigration of other -principally Asiatic-races.

+(ii.)
 Undesirable Immigrants.
-Further restrictions were placed upon the admission of persons who were undesirable as inhabitants, either for medical or moral reasons, or who were likely to be an economic burden upon the community. - 2.
-Powers and Legislation of the Commonwealth.-(i.)
+Further restrictions were placed upon the admission of persons who were undesirable as inhabitants, either for medical or moral reasons, or who were likely to be an economic burden upon the community.

+2. Powers and Legislation of the Commonwealth.-(i.)
 Constitutional Powers.
 By Chap.
 I., Pt.
 V., Sec.
 51, xxvii. and xxviii. of the Commonwealth Constitution Act the Parliament of the Commonwealth is empowered to make laws with respect to immigration and emigration and the influx of criminals.
-(See page 26 herein.) - (ii.)
+(See page 26 herein.)

+(ii.)
 Legislation.
 The powers above specified have now been exercised by the Commonwealth Government, and the laws passed in pursuance thereof supersede the State laws above referred to.

-The first Act passed, dealing with this matter, was the Immigration Restriction Act 1901, which contained provisions restricting the immigration of the classes of persons mentioned above.
-This Act, which contained clauses restricting the immigration of persons under contract, was subsequently repealed by the Contract Immigrants Act 1905, which amended and was substituted for the original Act, but both these Acts have since been amended by the Immigration Restriction Acts of 1908 and 1910, and the Immigration Act of 1912.
+The first Act passed, dealing with this matter, was the Immigration Restriction Act 1901, which contained provisions restricting the immigration of the classes of persons previously mentioned, and also persons under contract to perform manual labour.
+The provisions regarding contract labour were repealed and amended by the Contract Immigrants Act 1905, and the principal Act was also amended by the Immigration Restriction Amendment Act 1905, and subsequently by the Immigration Restriction Acts of 1908 and 1910, and the Immigration Act of 1912.
 The immigration of alien races and undesirable persons is now regulated by Immigration Acts 1901-12.
 Admission of immigrants under contract to perform manual labour is, however, still controlled by the provisions of the Contract Immigrants Act 1905, and will be permitted if the contract is in writing, is made by or on behalf of some person named, who must be resident in Australia, and approved by the Minister.
-Such approval will not be given if the contract is made with the view of affecting an industrial dispute or if the remuneration and other terms are not as advantageous to the contract immigrant as those current for workers of the same class at the place where the contract is to be carried out.
+Such approval, which must be obtained before the immigrant lands in Australia, will not be given if the contract is made with the view of affecting an industrial dispute, or if the remuneration and other terms are not as advantageous to the contract immigrant as those current for workers of the same class at the place where the contract is to be carried out.